 - Describe the components of assessing social-emotional development in school-age children.

-- Discuss the role adults play in supporting the social-emotional skills of scholl-age children.
+- Discuss the role adults play in supporting the social-emotional skills of school-age children.

 - Identify typical social-emotional milestones in school-age children.

 Think about how you use social skills every day.
-When you wait your turn to comment in a staff meeting, receive constructive criticism from your supervisor, apologize, spend time with a friend or accept others’ differences, you are using the social skills you learned as a child.
-You also use your social skills adjusting to new situations and getting to know new people.
-This can occur when you begin a new job or take a class by yourself.
-This can be difficult for many people, especially if transitions and changes are hard to accept.
-As a school-age staff member, it is important that you find ways to interact with other adults so that children can observe your use of social skills.
-When you interact with other staff members, family members or other adults, be sure to always model the skills you are teaching the children in your program.
+When you wait your turn to comment during a meeting, receive constructive criticism from a spouse or sibling, apologize, spend time with a friend or accept others’ differences, you are using the social skills you learned as a child.
+You also use your social skills when adjusting to new situations and getting to know new people.
+This can occur when you take a new exercise class or attend a meeting at a community organization for the first time.
+These new and unfamiliar situations can be difficult for many people, especially if transitions and change are hard to accept.
+As a caregiver for school-age children, it is important that you find ways to interact with other adults so children can observe your use of social skills.
+When you interact with your own family members or families of the children in your care, be sure to always model the skills you teach the children in your program.

-Young children tend to focus on themselves and the world around them.
+Children tend to focus on themselves and the world around them.
 They are working hard to learn and discover how their environment can help them learn, develop, and imagine.
-They are focused on how they can make the world around them translate and relate to themselves.
-As children grow, they are expected to develop a set of skills that allow them to interact more broadly.
-To do this, children must go outside of their own world and take other people’s emotions, cultures, and perspectives into consideration.
+They are focused on how they can make sense of the world around them and relate it to themselves.
+As children grow, they are expected to develop skills that allow them to interact more broadly.
+To do this, school-age children must go outside of their own world and take other people’s emotions, cultures, and perspectives into consideration.

-Let's look at school-age children's social-emotional development.
-The chart below provides an overview of the social-emotional developmental milestones in school-age children from the book What Teachers Need to Know about Social and emotional Development by Ros Leyden and Erin Shale:
+Let’s look at school-age children’s social-emotional development.
+The chart below provides an overview of the social-emotional developmental milestones in school-age children adapted from the book, What Teachers Need to Know about Social and Emotional Development by R. Leyden and E. Shale:

 Typical Social-Emotional Development of School-Age Children